sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/README.md

 1. Run the default `Flatpak Installer` script.
 2. Then, run `Unsnap` script for conversion of snaps into flatpaks.

-## Other Packages in this repositoty
+## Other Packages in this repository
 ### About the packages:

 1. [GitHub Desktop](https://github.com/sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/tree/main/GitHub%20Desktop) is an open source Electron-based GitHub app.
 It is written in TypeScript and uses React.
 2. [Unsnap](https://github.com/sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/tree/main/Unsnap) : Quickly and easily migrate from using snap for applications to flatpak. unsnap runs as a two-stage process. unsnap itself generates the scripts to do the actual migration.
 This enables users to view and/or edit the scripts prior to execution to validate or tweak them.
+3. [Node.js & nvm](https://github.com/sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/tree/main/Node.js) : Installs `nvm` (Node Version Manager) which will help in intalling as well as managing the Node.js versions.